 Work with EAB to create lasting parent partnerships

-EAB is developing resources to help independent schools implement the strategies described above to build parent trust, mitigate their anxiety, fulfill their desires, and combat their transactional natures.
+EAB has developed resources to help independent schools implement the strategies described above to build parent trust, mitigate their anxiety, fulfill their desires, and combat their transactional natures.
 Through a comprehensive process for setting and meeting goals to improve school-parent relations, EAB will support you every step of the way to ensure that you are making the most of your parent partnerships.

 More about independent schools